poliastro/poliastro/docs/source/getting_started.rst

 Requirements
 ------------

-poliastro requires the following Python packages:
+poliastro requires a number of Python packages, notably:

+* Astropy, for physical units and time handling
 * NumPy, for basic numerical routines
-* Astropy, for physical units and time handling
-* numba (optional), for accelerating the code
 * jplephem, for the planetary ephemerides using SPICE kernels
+* matplotlib, for static orbit plotting
+* numba (when using CPython), for accelerating the code
 * Plotly, for interactive orbit plotting
-* matplotlib, for static orbit plotting
 * SciPy, for root finding and numerical propagation
-* pytest, for running the tests from the package

 poliastro is usually tested on Linux, Windows and OS X on Python 3.5, 3.6 and 3.7 against latest NumPy.